 1.3.
-In the absence of the Company’s express written acceptance, no condition contrary to the Agreement will be enforceable on the Company, whether these are conditions resulting from previous correspondence, written or verbal, between the Company and the Customer, from the Customer’s general terms and conditions of purchase, past or future, or from special conditions, and regardless of when these conditions may have been brought to the Company’s attention, the Customer waiving the right to invoke any of these conditions.
+Without the Company’s express written consent, no terms that are inconsistent with the Agreement will be enforceable against the Company, whether they result from previous written or verbal communications between the Company and the Customer, from the Customer’s past or future general terms and conditions of purchase, or from special terms and conditions, and regardless of when such terms or conditions may have been brought to the Company’s attention.
+The Customer waives the right to invoke any of such terms or conditions.

 2.1.
-The Company shall send a commercial proposal to the Customer, either in the form of a purchase order or in the form of a detailed page on its Internet Site (the “Commercial Proposal”), listing in a comprehensive manner the services that the Company offers to provide to the Customer (the “Services”).
+The Company will send the Customer a commercial offer in the form of a purchase order containing an exhaustive list of the services the Company is proposing to provide to the Customer (the “Services”).

 2.2.
-To place an order, the Customer must, as appropriate, either return said purchase order to the Company duly signed (the “Purchase Order”) or subscribe to the Services on the Internet Site (the “Subscription”).
+To place an order, the Customer must sign and return the purchase order to the Company (the “Purchase Order”).

 2.3.
-Any order may only be cancelled with the Company’s consent.
+Orders may be cancelled only with the Company’s consent.

 3.1.
 The Agreement is entered into for the period indicated on the Commercial Proposal

 4.1.
-The Services are invoiced according to the price indicated on the Commercial Proposal.
+Services are invoiced according to the price indicated on the Purchase Order.

 5.2.
-Unless otherwise stipulated in the Agreement, each invoice must be paid within fifteen (15) days of the date on which it was issued.
-The payment will be deemed to have been made upon actual collection of the total invoice price.
+Unless the Agreement provides otherwise, each invoice must be paid within fifteen (15) days of the date on which it was issued.
+Payment will be deemed to have been made upon effective collection of the total invoice price.

 5.3.
-Under no circumstances may payment be suspended or subject to any set-off without the Company’s prior written consent.
+Payment may not be suspended or subject to set-off under any circumstances without the Company’s prior written consent.

 5.4.
-Unless otherwise stipulated, the Company’s invoices are payable without discount, the Customer not being entitled to offset, in any form whatsoever, an advance payment or a reduction in payment deadlines.
-Under no circumstances may the Customer grant itself a discount at its own initiative, without the Company’s prior written consent.
+Unless otherwise provided, the Company’s invoices are payable without a discount.
+The Customer may not offset an advance payment or a shortened payment deadline in any way.
+The Customer may not under any circumstances give itself a discount without the Company’s prior written consent.

 6.1.
-Any amount not paid on the due date of the invoice will, without any reminder by the Company and without prior formal notice, result in the application of late penalties at an interest rate equal to three (3) times the interest rate applied by the European Central Bank to its most recent refinancing operation plus 10 percentage points, due on the first day following the due date of the invoice.
+Any amount not paid when due will, with no reminders from the Company or prior formal notice, result in the application of late penalties at an interest rate equal to three (3) times the interest rate applied by the European Central Bank to its most recent refinancing operation plus 10 percentage points, payable on the first day following the invoice’s due date.

 6.2.
-Pursuant to article L. 441-10 II of the French Commercial Code, a Customer in a situation of late payment (even partial) must also automatically pay the Company a lump-sum compensation of forty (40) euros for recovery costs.
-Furthermore, if the costs incurred by the recovery exceed forty (40) euros, the Company may request additional compensation from the Customer, upon justification.
+Pursuant to Article L. 441-10 II of the French Commercial Code, a Customer in a situation of late payment (even partial) must also pay the Company lump-sum compensation of forty (40) euros for collection costs.
+Furthermore, if the collection costs incurred exceed forty (40) euros, the Company may request additional compensation from the Customer upon proving such costs.

 6.3.
-In the event of late payment, the Company reserves the right (i) to suspend all corresponding Services until the full payment of the sums due in principal, interest, penalties and costs, or (ii) to cancel the provision of the said Services, without prejudice to any other course of action.
-In this event, any sum that may be paid by the Customer will remain the property of the Company as lump-sum compensation, without prejudice to any other action that the Company would be entitled to bring against the Customer.
+In the event of late payment, the Company reserves the right to (i) suspend all the related Services until all the outstanding principal, interest, penalties, and costs have been paid in full, or (ii) cancel the provision of the Services, without prejudice to any other course of action.
+In case of cancellation, any amount the Customer pays will remain the Company’s property as lump-sum compensation, without prejudice to any other action the Company may be entitled to bring against the Customer.

 6.4.
-Any dispute or claim relating to an invoice must be addressed to the Company in writing within fifteen (15) working days of receipt of the said invoice.
+Any dispute or claim regarding an invoice must be addressed to the Company in writing within fifteen (15) business days of receipt of the invoice in question.

 Delivery terms and conditions